 Postganglionic lesion: The pupil of the affected eye does not dilate, but the pupil of the unaffected eye dilates, resulting in increased anisocoria.

 Central or preganglionic lesion: The pupil of the affected eye dilates normally or more than it normally does, and the pupil of the unaffected eye dilates normally, resulting in decreased or unchanged anisocoria.
 (However, postganglionic lesions sometimes produce the same results.)

-Patients with Horner syndrome require MRI or CT of the brain, spinal cord, chest, or neck, depending on clinical suspicion.
+Patients with Horner syndrome require MRI or CT of the brain, spinal cord, chest, or neck (depending on clinical suspicion) to localize the abnormality.